miguelraz/PathToPerformance/README.md

 25/03/17
 28. Julia Multithreading in the works but is kept secret.
-29. `_foo` makes a handy internal implementation that uses dispatch. it means don't rely on it.
+29. _foo` makes a handy internal implementation that uses dispatch. it means don't rely on it.
-30. FINALLY solved Hackerank 2.
+30. FINALLY solved Hackerank 2. sdasdfff
 ```
 readline(STDIN)
 array = [parse(Int,s) for s in split(string(readline(STDIN)))]
 print(mapreduce(x -> x, +, array))
 ```
 31. Chat says Julia is slow at strings and dynamic operations.
 32. Aliasing - @mbauman says
 """ Yes, two objects alias each other when they point to the same memory region.
 In general, compilers must pessimistically assume that a write to object A may affect object B.
 So after writing to object B, it must re-load anything from object A before going on since it might have changed
 What @mbauman said, with the corollary that this forced assumption inhibits a great many optimizations with regards to reordering code, vectorizing, etc.
 33. Run time library Julep - BIG deal if you can setup a native Float.
 GPUs use Float16 - order of magnitude difference.